Mastering CFQUERYPARAM

 If you haven't been using the cfqueryparam

-tag, chances are you had a baptism by fire this week.
-As you may have heard, lots of ColdFusion powered sites were targeted by hackers using SQL Injection this week.
+tag, chances are you have learned about it the hard way.
+As you may have heard, lots of ColdFusion powered sites were heavily targeted by hackers using SQL Injection this week.

 Fortunately SQL Injection is very easy to prevent in CFML using the cfqueryparam

-tag, and many people have pointed out some of the simple use cases for the tag.
-But there are a few cases where you can't use the cfqueryparam
+tag.
+There are however a few cases where you can't use the cfqueryparam

 tag.
 In those cases, ColdFusion might throw an exception that looks like this: